juiicesb/juiicesb/README.md

 ### Field Ops

-Onsite infrastructure deployment, networks, cameras, and security systems, working alongside ISPs such as Movistar, Vodafone, Digi, and Excom in Spain.
+Onsite infrastructure deployment, networks, cameras and alarm systems, working alongside ISPs such as Movistar, Vodafone, Digi, and Excom in Spain.